-- 1. In the case of medicinal products manufactured within the Union, the supervisory authorities for manufacturing shall be the competent authorities of the Member State or Member States which granted the manufacturing authorisation referred to in Article 142(1) of [revised Directive 2001/83/EC] in respect of the medicinal product concerned. - 2.
-In the case of medicinal products imported from third countries, the supervisory authorities for imports shall be the competent authorities of the Member State or Member States that granted the authorisation referred to in Article 142(3) of [revised Directive 2001/83/EC] to the importer, unless appropriate agreements have been made between the Union and the exporting country to ensure that those controls are carried out in the exporting country and that the manufacturer applies standards of good manufacturing practice at least equivalent to those laid down by the Union. - A Member State may request assistance from another Member State or from the Agency. - 3.
-The supervisory authority for pharmacovigilance shall be the competent authority of the Member State in which the pharmacovigilance system master file is located.
+1. In the case of medicinal products manufactured within the Union, the supervisory authorities for manufacturing shall be the competent authorities of the Member State or Member States which granted the manufacturing authorisation referred to in Article 142(1) of [revised Directive 2001/83/EC] in respect of the medicinal product concerned.

+2. In the case of medicinal products imported from third countries, the supervisory authorities for imports shall be the competent authorities of the Member State or Member States that granted the authorisation referred to in Article 142(3) of [revised Directive 2001/83/EC] to the importer the manufacturing authorisation, unless appropriate agreements have been made between the Union and the exporting country to ensure that those controls are carried out in the exporting country and that the manufacturer applies standards of good manufacturing practice at least equivalent to those laid down by the Union to the holder that performs the certification.

+A Member State may request assistance from another Member State or from the Agency.

+3. The supervisory authority for pharmacovigilance shall be the competent authority of the Member State in which the pharmacovigilance system master file is located.